SassNinja/postcss-extract-media-query/README.md

 [![Build Status](https://travis-ci.com/SassNinja/postcss-extract-media-query.svg?branch=master)](https://travis-ci.com/SassNinja/postcss-extract-media-query)

-> **Please note:** currently this plugin is not ready for production!
-I'll remove this note once it's ready (v.1.0.0)

 If page speed is important to you chances are high you're already doing code splitting (hopefully with a bundler such as [webpack](https://webpack.js.org/)).
 If your CSS is built mobile-first (in particular if using a framework such as [Bootstrap](https://getbootstrap.com/) or [Foundation](https://foundation.zurb.com/sites.html)) chances are also high you're loading more CSS than the current viewport actually needs.

 It would be much better if a mobile user doesn't need to load desktop specific CSS, wouldn't it?